In this post, I’ll share four lessons that my consistent mindfulness meditation practice has taught me about trading the markets.

 Who breaks down when this happens ―is it the trader whose ego hangs onto every trade, or is it the one who remains level-headed and calmly focused on his/her process?

-The second trader, obviously.
+The first trader, obviously.

 So, keep your ego in check, focus on trading well, and you’ll perform better as a trader.